-- 1 How will my personal information be used? - 2 How will your data be stored and collected? - 3 Will my data or samples be used for future research? - 4 What will happen to the results of the Octopus study? - 5 Who is organising and funding the study? - 6 Who has reviewed the Octopus study? - 7 What if new information becomes available during the study? - 8 What if something goes wrong for me? - 9 Contacts for further information
+- 1 How will my personal information be used? - 2 How will your data be stored and collected? - 3 Will my data or samples be used for future research? - 4 What will happen to the results of the PLATYPUS study? - 5 Who is organising and funding the study? - 6 Who has reviewed the PLATYPUS study? - 7 What if new information becomes available during the study? - 8 What if something goes wrong for me? - 9 Contacts for further information information and data be used?

-How will my personal information and data be used?
+How will my personal